Rémi Babinet: BETC

 In 2008, Babinet wrote the book ‘BETC Paris’, distributed by BIS Publishers.
 The book is an overview of BETC's trajectory, work and agency culture, with a special focus on its efforts in music, fashion, design and photography.

-BETC London was opened in 2011, beginning the process of expansion of BETC Network.
-In 2014 BETC São Paulo was opened, meeting the expectations of success in the local market.
+BETC London was opened in 2011.
+In 2014, BETC São Paulo was opened.

 Babinet continues to act as Global Creative Director for several of BETC's largest clients, including Air France and Evian, whose “Rollerbabies” campaign was listed in the Guinness Book of World Records as the most-viewed online ad to date (45,166,109 views at the time of its 2009 distinction).

-In July 2016 BETC moved to Les Magasins généraux in Pantin, a building dedicated to creation and innovation.
-BETC and in particular Rémi will take a major role in the rehabilitation of the city with a great involvement in cultural and social activities for the inhabitants of its new Greater Paris area.
+In July 2016 BETC moved to Les Magasins généraux in Pantin.

 Personal life

 Rémi Babinet was born in 1957 in the Paris suburb of Suresnes.
 His father is a university law professor and his mother operates an independent children's bookstore in Strasbourg.